Kay WalkingStick: Personal life

 Kay WalkingStick was born in Syracuse, New York, on March 2, 1935, the daughter of Simon Ralph Walkingstick and Emma McKaig Walkingstick.
 Emma was of Scottish-Irish heritage, and Kay's father, Ralph, was a member of the Cherokee Nation, who wrote and spoke the Cherokee language.
 Ralph was born in the Cherokee Nation capital of Tahlequah, Oklahoma, and attended Dartmouth College.
 Kay's parents had four other children, and as they raised their family Ralph Walkingstick worked in the oil fields as a geologist.
 He became an alcoholic.
 While pregnant with Kay, her mother left Oklahoma with their other children and moved to Syracuse, New York.
 WalkingStick grew up in Syracuse without having experienced the cultural heritage of her Cherokee ancestors.
 Her siblings, who spent some of their childhood in Oklahoma, had a better understanding of their father's Cherokee traditions.
 Her mother told her "Indian stories" and talked about her handsome father.
 The family was proud to be Native Americans.
 Kay liked to color and draw from a young age.
-A number of other members of her family were artists.

 WalkingStick married R. Michael Echols in 1959, and they had two children, Michael David Echols and Erica WalkingStick Echols Lowry.
 Michael Echols died in 1989.
-She is now married to artist Dirk Bach.
-They married in November 2013 and live in Easton, Pennsylvania.
+She married artist Dirk Bach.
+They married in November 2013 and have lived in Easton, Pennsylvania.